Community Property States Divorce

 Community Debts

 The ideology applicable for assets is also applied for debts in community property states.
 Community Debt is the sum of debts contracted from the date of marriage till the date of separation.
-Both the husband and the wife have equal liability to repay this debt.
+Both the husband and the wife have an equal liability to repay this.

 In a majority of cases, community debt is inclusive of car loan balances, home mortgages and credit cards.
 It is advisable that as soon as a divorce is declared, both spouses should close all joint accounts, bank accounts and credit cards.
-If they avoid this step and instead remove names from these accounts, then it is not adequate to safeguard one financially.
+If they avoid this step, and instead remove names from these accounts, then it is not adequate to safeguard you from financial crisis.
+It may happen that the assets are hidden to prevent them from sharing with the partner.
+Thus, the disclosure of the assets and debts should be obligatorily asked by the partners.

 Divorce Papers